 The image of the inverted pyramid highlights employee knowledge.
 The inverted model seems wobbly, and it is indeed the case: it is more difficult to manage than a directive model.
 If management does not give clear instructions and does not involve its employees, we are heading straight for anarchy!

-To succeed in a lean transformation, we must understand the new attributions of each.
-Power is given to employees, management and management will support them in their achievements.
+To successfully shift to a participatory approach, it is imperative to clearly understand the new responsibilities of everyone.
+Power is given to employees, leaders will support them in their achievements.